 What do breast augmentation, liposuction, tummy tucks, rhinoplasty and eyelid surgery have in common?
 They are the top five cosmetic surgery procedures among women.
-And, did you know that almost 1 million cosmetic procedures were performed on men in 2012?
+And, did you know that a little over 1 million cosmetic procedures were performed on men in 2019?

 Cosmetic surgery is more popular than you might realize.
-According to surgery.org in 2012, $11 billion went into total plastic surgery procedures - $6.7 million on surgical procedures and $4.2 million on nonsurgical procedures.
+According to statista.com in 2019, $6.5 billion went into total plastic surgery procedures.
 Well-known TV shows such as Nip/Tuck accentuate people’s desires to look good (even if the show admittedly has a twisted plot).

 FSA Guidelines on Cosmetic Surgery

-Because plastic surgery is often not medically necessary, it is not considered an FSA eligible expense.
-Any changes to appearance without a valid medical reason are therefore not reimbursable.
+Because plastic surgery is typically not used to treat a medical condition, it is not considered an FSA eligible expense.
+Any changes to appearance without a valid medical reason are not reimbursable.

 Does that mean cosmetic surgery is never covered?

 No, it depends on the circumstances.
-As this IRS 2012 Publication shows, cosmetic surgery is eligible if it’s performed to treat a birth defect, a disfiguring disease, or to treat trauma.
+As this IRS 2020 Publication shows, cosmetic surgery may be eligible if it’s performed to treat a birth defect, a disfiguring disease, or to treat trauma.